nilroy/shibpurhub-provisioner/README.md

 `#./provisioner.sh --env <environment> --role <role> --name <servername>`

-> Note: Roles can be mongodb,elasticsearch or all (includes both mongodb and elasticsearch).
+> Note: Roles can be mongodb,elasticsearch or mongo_es (includes both mongodb and elasticsearch).
 Environment can be staging/prod.
-You can find all roles in [roles](https://github.com/nilroy/2k6-provisioner/tree/master/roles)
+You can find all roles in [roles](https://github.com/nilroy/2k6-provisioner/tree/master/dna)

 ## Contibuting